sql-machine-learning/elasticdl/docs/blogs/kubecon_cfp.md

 Financial and on Google Cloud, as it makes full use of residual resources to run deep learning jobs with elastic scheduling.
 Moreover, it enables the running of deep learning jobs in lower priority than online services on the same cluster.
-It senses and uses resource left by online services.
+ElasticDL senses and uses resource left by online services.

-The master is important to elastic scheduling, it takes three roles.
+The master is important to elastic scheduling and takes three roles.

-1. The master dynamically partitions the training data so to decouple the number of partitions and that of the workers.
+1. It dynamically partitions the data so to decouple the number of partitions and workers.
-2. The master also works with Kubernetes to watch the cluster utilization and a good chance to restart failed workers.
-Before the chance, the master always leverages living workers.
+2. It works with Kubernetes to watch the cluster utilization and a good chance to restart failed workers.
-3. The master starts and monitors parameter servers when training large models using the asynchronous SGD algorithm, and cooperate workers to implement a Kubernetes-native fault-tolerable AllReduce operation for the synchronous SGD counterpart.
+3. It starts parameter servers when training large models using the asynchronous SGD algorithm, and cooperate workers to implement a Kubernetes-native fault-tolerable AllReduce operation for the synchronous SGD counterpart.